 - Solar energy facilities: $7,000 per megawatt (MW)

 - All other qualified facilities employing at least 75% Ohio-based employees during construction: $6,000/MW

 - All other qualified facilities employing at least 60% Ohio-based employees during construction: $7,000/MW

 - All other qualified facilities employing at least 50% Ohio-based employees during construction: $8,000/MW

 The property tax exemption must be approved by local county commissioners if the project is 5 MW or larger.
 Local county commissioners are allowed to require an additional payment as long as the overall payment does not exceed $9,000 per MW.
 In addition, the law requires that the renewable energy facility 1) meets certain jobs-creation criteria, 2) provides for road repairs (for projects 5 MW or more), 3) provides training and equipment to local first responders (for projects 5 MW or more), 4) establishes partnerships with universities (for projects 2 MW or more), and 5) makes offers to sell the renewable energy credits to Ohio utilities seeking to buy them.

-Cogeneration facilities must be placed into service by January 1, 2019, and have until December 31, 2015 to apply for certification as a qualifying energy project.
+Cogeneration facilities have until December 31, 2017 to apply for certification as a qualifying energy project.

 Visit the ODSA web site for additional information, implementation documents, program documents and the application.